freifeld/triangledeformations/README.md

 Author: Oren Freifeld.
 Email: freifeld.csail.mit.edu

-The date in whihc this code repository has become public: 03/20/2015.
+The date in which this code repository has become public: 03/20/2015.

 Usage of this code repository is subject to the terms specified in the license.txt file.
 _____________________________________________________________________________